lucidworks/lucidworks.github.io/eLearning/playground-site-search/README.md

 * Work in the Query Workbench.
 * Use the rules editor to create business rules, synonyms, misspelling corrections, and more.
 * Play with Experience Optimizer to curate your ideal search experience.
+* Access most Fusion features and functionality, even when not pre-configured for this playground.

 ## Things to try